amkhlv/usr/share/notes/pam/setup.md

 __NOTE:__ There was anomaly: for some reason the `/etc/fstab` got automount lines. __Check /etc/fstab after doing pamusb-conf__!

-- Format flashka to `vfat` and do AS ROOT:
+- Format flashka to `ext2` and do AS ROOT:

         pamusb-conf --add-device amkhlv-unlock
         pamusb-conf --add-user andrei